 A sample of some great gear…

-Well, before you go into button overload, we’ve compiled a quick list of different samplers ideal for the beginner to narrow down a few options for you.
-There’s no need to jump in at the deep end and go for a higher end model when you’re starting out – you don’t buy a Harley Davidson before you learn to ride your push bike!
-So we’re going to look at some of the lower cost options that are beginner friendly but can also be gigged and used professionally when the time comes and Dr. Dre asks you to help him out on some tracks.
+Well, before you go into button overload, we’ve compiled a quick list of different samplers ideal for the beginner.
+There’s no need to jump in at the deep end and go for a higher-end model – you don’t buy a Harley Davidson before you learn to ride your push bike!
+So we’re going to look at some of the lower cost options that are beginner friendly but can also be gigged and used professionally.

 Native Instruments Maschine Mikro MK2

-Native instruments specialise in making user friendly samplers that can be used in a live setting or for learning the ropes when it comes to creating beats.
-It’s packed with 6GB of sounds which include a huge variety of drum kits, basses, synths and acoustic instruments and also comes packaged with the 2.x Maschine update opening up a whole new world of sounds.
-If that isn’t enough you also get Komplete Elements which includes 1,000 sounds selected from Komplete 9 and Komplete 9 Ultimate – that’s a huge array of sounds to go through all packaged neatly in an easy to use controller.
-The connectivity capabilities are excellent when it comes to learning more about sampling as the iMaschine app works perfectly with your iPad or iPhone for getting ideas down on the go.
+Native instruments specialise in making user-friendly samplers that can be used in a live setting or for learning the ropes when it comes to creating beats.
+It’s packed with 6GB of sounds, which include a huge variety of drum kits, basses, synths and acoustic instruments.
+It also comes packaged with the 2.x Maschine update, opening up a whole new world of sounds.
+If that isn’t enough you also get Komplete Elements which includes 1,000 sounds selected from Komplete 9 and Komplete 9 Ultimate.
+That’s a huge array of sounds to go through all packaged neatly in an easy to use controller.
+The iMaschine app works perfectly with your iPad or iPhone for getting ideas down on the go.
+As such, the connectivity capabilities are excellent when it comes to learning more about sampling.
 The Native Instruments Maschine Mikro MK2 is a highly portable option that is a good contender for best product, never mind beginner product.

 Roland SPD-SX Sampling Pad

 When it comes to choosing your sampler, choose the one with the right capabilities for your needs.
-It’s going to be you using it live or in the studio so pick the one that you feel comfortable working with and try out as many as you can before you take the plunge.
+It’s going to be you using it live or in the studio so pick the one that you feel comfortable working with.
+Equally, try out as many as you can before you take the plunge.
 It’s a learning curve so enjoy the ride!